1aurend/learn-scrollytelling/notes/first-observer.md

 </html>
 ```

 Of note here is the `#scrolly` section.
 I knew I wanted the "animation" to be sticky and have the text boxes scroll over top, so I made all of them children of the one large section.
 However, `IntersectionObserver` only checks for intersections of elements with the their ancestors.
 In this case, `#animation` and the `#text` elements are siblings.
-More on how I solved this below, but a future test is to figure out how to do it where the sticky element is the parent of the scrolling text boxes.
+More on how I solved this below, but a future test is to figure out if it's possible to do with the sticky element as the parent of the scrolling text boxes.**

+(**Fwiw, I now think not.
+It messes up the sticky behavior if the things that are supposed to scroll over top are children of the sticky element.)

 ## 2. Key CSS